lanahuyen/Group_Project_1/README.md

 ## 🚀 Project Overview

-Using comprehensive datasets of unicorn companies, we analyze the growth of these companies from multiple perspectives.
+Using datasets of unicorn companies, we analyze the growth of these companies versus multiple variables.
 Our analysis involves examining the growth trends based on industry, geographic location, and date of attaining unicorn status.
 We also investigate the impact of investors on the growth rates of these companies.
-The ultimate goal is to provide a detailed understanding of the factors that influence the growth and success of unicorn companies.
+The ultimate goal is to provide an understanding of the factors that influence the growth and success of unicorn companies.

 ---